mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-babys-first-amplifier.md

     to drop back to 0V.
 * __Ground__ is a bit of an overloaded term.
-The below may not be entirely correct, and is almost certainly incomplete, but I'll try and disambiguate the uses I am aware.
+The below may not be entirely correct, and is almost certainly incomplete, but I'll try and disambiguate the uses I am aware of.
-  * If you just have a single, two-terminal power supply - positive and a negative, or even just a positive and something marked "ground" - and no high voltages, metal enclosures, or anything else fancy, then "ground" is just shorthand for "go back to the negative terminal".
+  * If you just have a single, two-terminal power supply - a positive and a negative, or even just a positive and something marked "ground" - and no high voltages, metal enclosures, or anything else fancy, then "ground" is just shorthand for "go back to the negative terminal".
 You often see the